gbv/pica-patch/specification.md

 language: en
 ---

-**PICA Patch** is a data format to record changes between records in PICA+ format.
+**PICA Patch** is a data format to express changes between records in PICA+ format.

 * author: Jakob Voß
-* version: 0.9.1
-* date: 2022-12-16
+* date: 2022-12-20

 ## Table of Contents